npm-shubham/Shubham_gitrep/README.md

 Milestone 4 Project final commit on 08-June [here](https://github.com/npm-shubham/Shubham_gitrep/tree/main/Milestone4)
 - hotel_booking: It contains Django backend file for Hotel Booking apis.
 [Django](Milestone4/hotel_booking)
 - Hotel-booking-react: It contains the front-end done in react.
 [React](Milestone4/hotel-booking-react)

+Milestone 5 Project final commit on 17-July [here](https://github.com/npm-shubham/Shubham_gitrep/tree/main/Milestone5)
+- Please refer to the Readme.md file for further instructions.
+- Note it contains a link which will redirect you to a new repository which contains the react app codes.
+It was needed to host the project.